unit-mesh/autodev-workbench/packages/remote-agent/docs/README.md

 ### Casade 计划能力

-<tool_code> { "plan": [ { "id": "1", "description": "Extract tool information from the system prompt.", "status": "pending", "subtasks": [] }, { "id": "2", "description": "Format the extracted tool information into Markdown.", "status": "pending", "subtasks": [] }, { "id": "3", "description": "Read the current content of
+<tool_code> { "plan": [ { "id": "1", "description": "list all tool information with parameter requirements in json from the system prompt.", "status": "pending", "subtasks": [] }, { "id": "2", "description": "Format the extracted tool information into Markdown.", "status": "pending", "subtasks": [] }, { "id": "3", "description": "Read the current content of README.md to determine where to insert the new information.", "status": "pending", "subtasks": [] }, { "id": "4", "description": "Update README.md with the formatted tool information.", "status": "pending", "subtasks": [] } ] } </tool_code>
-README.md
- to determine where to insert the new information.", "status": "pending", "subtasks": [] }, { "id": "4", "description": "Update
-README.md
- with the formatted tool information.", "status": "pending", "subtasks": [] } ] } </tool_code>
+<tool_code> { "action": "create_plan", "state": "ready", "plan": [ "Extract tool names and descriptions from my capabilities.", "Format the tool information into a Markdown section.", "Identify the correct location in README.md to insert or update the tool information.", "Update README.md with the formatted tool information." ], "user_facing_text": "I have created a plan to update your README.md with my tool capabilities:\n1.
+Extract tool names and descriptions from my capabilities.\n2.
+Format the tool information into a Markdown section.\n3.
+Identify the correct location in README.md to insert or update the tool information.\n4.
+Update README.md with the formatted tool information.\n\nNext, I will proceed with extracting my tool information." } </tool_code>